unibonn/htcondor-bonn/docs/_exercises/3_submit_first.md

 1 job(s) submitted to cluster 46.
 {% endhighlight %}

+> :exclamation: Now, you can investigate the job a bit.
+Some examples follow.

+1. Use `condor_q`.
+2. Check out some more details with `condor_q -long clusterid.process`.
-> :exclamation: Now, you can investigate the job using `condor_q`.
-Check out the files inside the `logs` directory, and try to follow along the job output using `condor_tail -f clusterid`.
+3. Check out the files inside the `logs` directory.
+4. Try to follow along the job output using `condor_tail -f clusterid`.

 > :question: Especially at this point, you are invited to ask questions about what you find!